meenunat/Advanced-Lane-Finding/writeup_template.md

 The assumption is that the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time when the chessboard corners in a test image are successfully identified. `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 The output `objpoints` and `imgpoints` are used to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
 The distortion correction function is applied to the test image using `cv2.undistort()`.
-An example result of the sample image is
+An example result of the original image and undistorted image is shown:

 |![](camera_cal/calibration3.jpg?raw=true "Original_Image") | ![](camera_cal/test_undist.jpg?raw=true "Undistorted_Image")|
 |:---:|:---:|